boster-hub/llm-surgical-free-text-annotation/README.md

-# From Clinical Free Text to Structured Data
+# From clinical free text to structured data

 This repository contains the reproducible Python pipeline developed for binary symptom annotation in German emergency department reports using locally deployed open-weight large language models (LLMs).